utahkay/clojure-banking/README.md

 This is when we need to carefully read the 4th paragraph at [Clojure concurrency](http://clojure.org/concurrent_programming).

+Basically, use refs instead of atoms, and any (write) access to a ref MUST be within a transaction (dosync).

 OK, let's start changing our implementation to use refs.
 We can comment out our failing test for now:

 ```clojure